-All Bartowans are familiar with The Wonder House.
+All Bartowans are familiar with The Wonder House, Bartow, Florida.
 After all, it was once the town’s main tourist attraction from 1934 to 1963.
 Sadly, like many mansions before it, The Wonder House has been through its share of owners and long stints of abandonment.
-In 2015, the new owners purchased it to pursue their dream of preserving an era.
+2015, the new owners purchased it to pursue their dream of preserving an era.

 The Wonder House might be one of the most exciting mansions to visit in Florida.
 Not only is it a work in progress, allowing you to see the stages of transformation, but it’s also full of hidden technology way before its time.
 Further, it’s home to many oddities that you don’t find in the era’s traditional mansions.
 How about a moat that enters the main house through a basement if this does not intrigue you?

-If you enjoy history, architecture, restoration, urban exploration, or looking for something to do that’s off the beaten path, you need to add The Wonder House to your must-see list!
+If you enjoy history, architecture, restoration, and urban exploration or are looking for something to do that’s off the beaten path, you need to add The Wonder House to your must-see list!

 The Wonder House